V-Squared/V-Squared.github.io/diy/compare/workstation-comparison.md

 ## Why ViPC is build with Desktop CPUs
 ViPC is aimed to build the smallest, most powerful and most cost efficient workstation for under 3000 USD.
-In this price and size region Desktop Processors simply provide significantly better value and smaller size.
+In this price and size region Desktop Processors simmply provide significantly better value and smaller size.

 ## Comparison